'Soup Nazi' company files for Chapter 11 bankruptcy protection

-Soupman Inc (SOUP.PK), the company that licensed the name and recipes of the chef who inspired the tyrannical "Soup Nazi" character on the television comedy "Seinfeld," filed for Chapter 11 bankruptcy in U.S. Bankruptcy Court in Delaware, the company said in a statement on Tuesday.
+(Reuters) - Soupman Inc SOUP.PK, the company that licensed the name and recipes of the chef who inspired the tyrannical "Soup Nazi" character on the television comedy "Seinfeld," filed for Chapter 11 bankruptcy in U.S. Bankruptcy Court in Delaware, the company said in a statement on Tuesday.

 The company said it has secured $2 million in new debtor-in-possession financing from an independent third-party investment firm, which will be used to meet its working capital needs during the Chapter 11 process.